giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 Make sure to repeat this for all relevant roles.

-## Adding roles
+## Limitations and future plans

+- **Users and groups are read-only.** Currently it is not possible to add users or groups to a (cluster) role binding or to remove users or groups from (cluster) role binding.
+We intend to enable adding and removal of users and groups once the web interface acts fully permission-aware and ensures a seamless user experience even for users with limited permissions.

-**Note:** It is currently not possible to add new roles or cluster roles via the web user interface.
+- **Roles and cluster roles are read-only.** It is currently not possible to add new roles or cluster roles via the web user interface.

   As an admin user of the Management API, you can add roles or cluster roles directly, e. g using `kubectl`.
 Make sure to add the label `ui.giantswarm.io/display` with the string value `"true"` in order to get the role listed in the access control UI.

 ## Related